HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/install_prereq_software/prereq_user_registry/prep_ids.md

-# Preparing a IBM Directory Server
+# Prepare an IBM Directory Server

 If you plan to use a IBM Directory Server as an LDAP user registry, you must install and set up the server so that it communicates with HCL Digital Experience.

 1. Install IBM® Directory Server.
 Refer to the [IBM Directory Server Installation and Configuration Guide](http://www-01.ibm.com/support/knowledgecenter/SSVJJU_6.3.0/com.ibm.IBMDS.doc/install.htm) for instructions.

+    !!!note "Restriction"
-    **Restriction:** Users or groups must not contain a Turkish uppercase dotted I or lowercase dotted i in the distinguished name.
+        Users or groups must not contain a Turkish uppercase dotted I or lowercase dotted i in the distinguished name.
 It prevents correct retrieval of that user or group.

 2. Complete the following steps with the IBM Directory Server web administration tool to create the HCL Portal administrative user: